Techgrounds-Cloud-9/cloud-9-jsm-1985/Week-01/LNX-06/exercise-LNX-06.md

 The 3 modes in which a process can be run in a Linux are

-Deamons - A process that runs continuously in the background and wakes up to handle periodic service request from remote processes.Its usually non interactive
+Deamons - A process that runs continuously in the background and wakes up to handle periodic service request from remote processes.Its usually non interactive.
+Examples include doing a  task at a set time(cron job), response to certain events if it occurs etc.

-Services- A combination of resources to provide some functionality, responding to requeats from programs.Can be interactive.
+Services- A combination of resources to provide some functionality, responding to requeats from programs.Can be interactive.Eg- apache2 is a service .

-Programs-Run and used by users to accomplish a task.
+Programs-Run and used by users to accomplish a task.Eg-vim editor.

 ## Key terminologies